 So, perhaps you've discovered (or rediscovered), as do some during the "autumn years," how abruptly the good times can yield to challenging events and circumstances.
 Maybe you're even experiencing that phenomenon as we speak.
 For example...

-* You lose your job but are still too young to retire; plus, who says you want to, anyway?
+* You lose your job but are still too young to retire; plus, who says you want to?

-* Your life partner plans to dissolve the relationship—or perhaps dies unexpectedly.
+* Your life partner wants to dissolve the relationship—or perhaps dies unexpectedly.

-* You're dealing with a serious health condition—or have even received a terminal diagnosis.
+* You're dealing with a serious health issue—or have even received a terminal diagnosis.

-* Your life partner or another loved one faces similar circumstances.
+* An intimate partner or other loved one faces similar circumstances.

-* You realize that the days and weeks provide little satisfaction—or possibly even pain.
+* You realize that the days and weeks provide little satisfaction—or perhaps even frustration, etc.

 * You're beginning to feel less valued because of your age.

-A good first step?
-Clarifying your goals and/or "destination," if those remain somewhat fuzzy.
+A possible first step?
+Laying out a single goal: a "destination," so to speak, even if it remains a bit fuzzy as yet.
 What, you weren’t expecting a trip?
-No worries: you’re in charge of this one, which could take you to some interesting places both literally and figuratively—or perhaps to the end of a difficult process, which then frees you up for an adventure of some kind.
+No worries, because you’d be in charge of this one.
+And it could take you to some interesting places both literally and figuratively—or perhaps to the end of a difficult process, which may then free you up for an adventure.

-Sometimes even the mere thought of a new direction unlocks possibilities to explore, and thus a new "journey."
-During that exploration, you may further clarify how you want your life to be—and then begin (or continue) working toward that life.
-As you do, you may also find yourself taking more pleasure in the one you’re living right now…speaking of win-win.
+Sometimes, the mere thought of a new direction unlocks possibilities to explore and, thus, a new "journey."
+During that exploration, which may or may not involve some work with a counseling or coaching professional, you could further clarify how you'd like your life to be.
+Then, you'd begin (or continue) working toward that version.

 So, do you think you might be ready to take something on?
 If you answer no, please don’t let the reason be that you think you're too old or that it’s “too late.”
 As

 long as you’re breathing, you can often influence your life in some way.